capananj/BuggyCarRatingTestAutomation/README.md

 5. Logout

-**Tools Required:** JDK 1.8, Intellij/Eclipse, ChromeDriver compatible with browser version
+**Tools Required:** JDK 1.8, Intellij/Eclipse, Cucumber, Gherkin, Gradle, Chrome Browser, ChromeDriver compatible with the installed chrome version(latest version is preferable)

 **How to run the test ?**
 - Create a directory